MinaMalak-cmd/billing-automation/README.md

 ## To do

-- Add github repo
 - Add tests
--
+- Format invoice number
+- keep style of excel sheets